eraf2135/hask-elapsed/README.md

     3601

-This is a Haskell port of [clj-elapsed](https://github.com/eraf2135/clj-elapsed) as a learning exercise to get my head around Haskell.
+This is a learning exercise to get my head around Haskell.
 So not sure if this is the most "Haskelly" way of doing things.

 ## Usage
 Build using: